josh02blue/Live-Chat-Application/README.md

 Test Profile Logins

-Use the following test accounts to log in:
+Use the following test accounts to log in.
+When testing, please use an incognito window to avoid issues with cookies

 Email: john@email.com | Password: 123456